 For each year they work for the same employer, the California Family Rights Act requires qualifying employees in California to take up to 12 weeks of paid or unpaid job-protected leave.
 You could have a complaint against your employer if they retaliated against you when you demanded or took a medical leave of absence.

-To explore your legal options, contact our find an experienced AND pre-screened employment attorney near you by requesting a lawyer referral.
+To explore your legal options, contact our find an experienced AND pre-screened Los Angeles Employment Lawyer by requesting a lawyer referral.

 Employers must take into account the personal interests of their employees.
 California laws were created with the employee's interests in mind.
 California has some of the most liberal leave laws in the country, making California workers among the country's best-protected workers when it comes to taking time off.
 Any of these rules would almost certainly apply to the average California boss.
 The following are some of the state and federally mandated leaves open to qualifying California employees: